optimalisatie/forum-topic-to-epub-ebook/README.md

 # Forum topic to epub 📖 ebook export

-A simple browser widget to export a forum topic to epub ebook.
+A simple browser widget to export a forum topic to `.epub` ebook.

 Tested on: